 Try exercises from our collection of Social-Emotional Check-ins for Distance Learning to help jumpstart conversation and connection with your girls.

-If you’re an educator check out our full collection of 26 Free Social-Emotional Check-ins for Distance Learning or sign up for our Power ColLAborative training, which includes 50+ lessons to equip all girls with the skills to exercise their voice.
+If you’re an educator check out our full collection of 26 Free Social-Emotional Check-ins for Distance Learning or sign up for our professional development webinars or training, which includes 50+ lessons to equip all girls with the skills to exercise their voice.

 “How are you feeling?”